python-poetry/poetry/docs/cli.md

 * `--dry-run` : Outputs the operations but will not execute anything (implicitly enables --verbose).
 * `--no-dev` : Do not update the development dependencies. (**Deprecated**, use `--only main` or `--without dev` instead)
 * `--lock` : Do not perform install (only update the lockfile).
+* `--sync`: Synchronize the environment with the locked packages and the specified groups.

 {{% note %}}
 When `--only` is specified, `--with` and `--without` options are ignored.